 We talk a lot about competition ’round these parts.
 Our business sorta demands it.
-However, once in a while we’re forced to take a step a back and put our world in perspective as we analyze and re-analyze the best ways to help you track your competition.
+However, once in a while it's nice to take a step a back and put our world in perspective as we analyze and re-analyze the best ways to help you track your competition.
 Sometimes that self reflection comes in the form of listing esoteric quotes about the competition on our blog and waxing poetic on the philosophy of competitive intelligence.
 Other times, it’s whiskey.
 Nevertheless, we present you with 10 inspiring quotes on competition that you can put to work in your business (that first quote didn’t count):

 1. “Competition is always a good thing.
 It forces us to do our best.
 A monopoly renders people complacent and satisfied with mediocrity.” – Nancy Pearcy

 It’s true that competition breeds champions.
 It’s the vigil of the true capitalist.
 In nascent markets, it can even be in your own best interest to collaborate with competitors to grow the overall market size.
 As they say, a rising tide lifts all boats.
 As markets mature, competition keeps you sharp.
 It makes sure you never get complacent or you risk being taken over.

 2. “A horse never runs so fast as when he has other horses to catch up and outpace.” – Ovid

 If you’re not first, you’re last (dammit, that’s another quote).
 Well, when you’re just starting out, guess what?
 You’re last.
 We work with a lot of startups and there’s truth in the name – they’re just starting up.
 Never in the entire history of their company will they need to run as fast or work as hard as they do than in their first few years.
 This “walk before you can crawl” mentality is exactly what early stage companies need to come out of the gates on full tilt and catch their competition.

 3. “Becoming number one is easier than remaining number one.” – Bill Bradley